The Department of Cultural Affairs and Special Events supports and promotes the city’s art, music, theater, and dance industries.

 The Venue Licensing Toolkit is a new resource for entrepreneurs and organizations interested in presenting music, theater or other entertainment at permanent venues such as cultural centers, theaters, clubs, bars, or movie theaters.
 Using flowcharts, checklists, quick links to important documents and frequently-asked-questions, the step-by-step roadmap gathers the information from multiple City agencies in one centralized and transparent location and explains the application process to become either a Public Place of Amusement (PPA) or a Performing Arts Venue (PAV).

 ChicagoMade Music Collective - Join local music industry professionals and working musicians for a networking series at locations throughout the city.
 Each event combines a panel discussion on an industry topic and a showcase performance by several local artists.

 DCASE Theater and Dance - The Department of Cultural Affairs and Special Events (DCASE) presents an ongoing performing arts series that showcases both emerging and established music, theater, dance and multi-disciplinary artists at the Chicago Cultural Center and other venues.
 Dedicated to capacity building in the arts, DCASE hires the artists and provides performance space as well as technical and marketing support.

-In the Works is the Chicago Department of Cultural Affairs and Special Events' residency program and gives emerging and established performing artists the opportunity to test-drive new work in a public setting.
+The Chicago Department of Cultural Affairs and Special Events' Theater and Dance Residencies give emerging and established performing artists the opportunity to test-drive new work in a public setting.
 Each residency is tailored to the needs of the artist or company and their project.
-For the first time In the Works will be housed not only at Jay Pritzker Pavilion but also in various other DCASE spaces.
 Each showing is a unique opportunity for audiences to get a behind-the-scenes look at new work by Chicago artists.